kpedro88/utilities/README.md

 A very simple script to list all available scram architectures for a specified CMSSW release number.
 Requires cvmfs.

+## `peakMem.sh`

+Parse the output of the CMSSW `SimpleMemoryCheck` service to determine the peak VSIZE and RSS values from a given process log.

 ## `scramProgress.sh`

 Tracks the progress of compilation with scram, assuming the scram printouts are redirected into a log file.
 Output looks like: